pkivolowitz/CSC4730-Fall-2023/projects/p3/stride.md

 This project can be coded natively on the Mac.

 This project must be coded under WSL on Windows or on a Linux machine.
-Windows does not have `getopt()`.
-Why?
-Microsoft.
-The one written for PD is cumbersome to install.
-So straight
-Windows is off the menu.

 ## Input

 Your program will take a data file as its command line argument.
 It contains comma separated lines with the following syntax:

 | opcode | argument 1 | argument 2 | meaning |
 | ------ | ---------- | ----------  | ------- |